11 Signs Your Child Could Be Gifted

 Early pattern recognition

-CroMary/ShutterstockPint-sized geniuses will begin to recognize repetition at an early age but it's not just simple color or shape patterns that catch their eye.
-Niranjan Reddy, PhD, from SuperBaby suggests that gifted children not only notice patterns and shapes in games and activities but can also see repeated behaviors, activities, and actions more easily than their peers.
+Genius kids will begin to recognize repetition at an early age but it's not just simple color or shape patterns that catch their eye.
+Niranjan Reddy, PhD, from SuperBaby, suggests that gifted children not only notice patterns and shapes in games and activities but can also see repeated behaviors, activities, and actions more easily than their peers.
 "Gifted children notice everything, from which bus passes the house after breakfast time to how many bricks can fit inside the toy trunk.
 They are very good at observing and remembering key information," he says.
+Make sure you avoid these 8 compliments that actually hurt your kid.

 A detailed knowledge or interest in their favorite topic

-Skolova/ShutterstockGifted children will often have in-depth knowledge in one particular subject specialism or area of interest.
+Genius kids will often have in-depth knowledge in one particular subject specialism or area of interest.
 This might mean they can tell you the scientific name of every dinosaur or explain the internal workings of a car engine.
-Whatever the topic a child prodigy's knowledge is usually all encompassing.
-As an article in Science Daily explains "a prodigy is someone who, by the age of roughly 11, displays expert proficiency or a profound grasp of the fundamentals in a field usually only undertaken by adults."
+Whatever the topic a child prodigy's knowledge is usually all-encompassing.
+As Science Daily explains, "A prodigy is someone who, by the age of roughly 11, displays expert proficiency or a profound grasp of the fundamentals in a field usually only undertaken by adults."

 Preferring the company of adults or older peers